 A couple of years ago in April, we spent a lovely weekend in Portland, Maine.
 Portland had long been on my bucket list, but I always imagined visiting in the summer.
 We were a little hesitant to go in early April…Southern Maine can be really cold, and the locals often refer to it as “mud season”.

-That said, we had just spent the winter in New England, so we were able to travel between states without quarantine restrictions.
-And since I grew up in the Upper Peninsula of MI, I’m no stranger to cold temps or muddy springs, and I know — despite the obvious downsides — that spring is also a time of raw natural beauty and few crowds.
+That said, we had just spent the winter in New England.
+And since I grew up in the Upper Peninsula of Michigan I’m no stranger to cold temps or muddy springs, and I know — despite the apparent downsides — that spring is also a time of raw natural beauty and fewer crowds.

 Our visit ended up being the kind of relaxing, lazy weekend we didn’t realize we needed.
-We spent our days wandering around outside, took a few family naps, and ate delicious food.
-Yes, it was chilly, but it was the kind of chill that puts a blush in your cheek and revs up an appetite.
-It was the kind of chill that makes warm drinks around the fire much more satisfying, or discovering a bloom — poking up through the hard ground — feel like renewal.
+We spent our days wandering around outside, took a few family naps, and ate delicious food (it was seriously amazing).
+Yes, it was chilly, but the kind of chill that blushes your cheeks and revs up your appetite, which makes warm drinks around the fire much more satisfying.
+It was the kind of chill that makes discovering a bloom — poking up through the hard ground — feel like renewal.

-While there’s no doubt that we’d still love to visit Portland in the summer (when the seasonal fish places and beer gardens are open, maybe even when the coronavirus risk has passed and the museums and restaurants are operating at full capacity) there’s something thoroughly enchanting about Portland in the spring.
-We came back refreshed and happy — exactly what you’d want from a weekend away.
+While there’s no doubt that we’d still love to visit Portland in the summer (when all the seasonal seafood spots and beer gardens are open) there’s something thoroughly enchanting about Portland in the spring.
+We came back home refreshed and happy — exactly what you’d want from a weekend away.

 3 Days in Portland, ME

 EAT – Duckfat, Eventide Oyster Company, Taco Escobar, The Holy Doughnut